Growth is painful. Change is painful. But nothing is as painful as staying stuck where you do not belong. N. R. Narayana Murthy

 - I am going to attend all dragon boat races of the season and hopefully win the British league again!

-- I am going to lose at least 5kg by eating regular meals and giving up alcohol.
+- I am going to lose at least 5kg by eating regular meals.

 - I am going to walk the 220 km Stevenson’s Trail in the Cévennes – named after the Scottish poet and novelist Robert Louis Stevenson, author of The Strange Case of Dr Jekyll and Mr Hyde and Travels with a Donkey in the Cévennes.